-Bosnia: Negotiations on HPP Buk Bijela concession still ongoing23.
-May 2016. / SEE Energy News
+Bosnia: Negotiations on HPP Buk Bijela concession still ongoing, SEE Energy News

 In September 2012, the Government of RS and German company RWE-Innogy signed the contract on strategic partnership for development, construction and operation of four hydropower plants on upper part of Drina river.

 Minister of Industry, Energy and Mining of the Republic of Srpska (RS), Petar Djokic said that the Ministry is preparing all the necessary documentation in order to start tender procedures for thermal power plant Gacko 2 and that the negotiations on the concession for the construction of hydropower plant Buk Bijela are still ongoing.